longnca/coming-soon-page/README.md

 - Clean, simple, neat looking.
 - Having a progress bar to show the progress and remaining time before the launch day.
 - Having a countdown timer.
-- Responsive.
+- Responsive (mobile-friendly).
 - Color theme: modern but moody, earthy tone.
-- Have a background image of Canadian Rockies :mountain: (my fav).
+- Have a background image of Canadian Rockies (my fav :smile:).

 ## Live Demo